 What is a Degree Apprenticeship?

-An alternative to university, degree apprenticeships offer a direct route into higher education, aimed at school leavers aged 18+ who want hands-on work experience while studying part-time for a degree.
+An alternative to university, degree apprenticeships offer a direct route into higher education for school leavers aged 18+ who want hands-on work experience with a company while studying part-time for a degree.

-With a degree apprenticeship, you’ll work full-time for an established company, typically spending four days on the job and one day studying at a university.
+You’ll work full-time for an established company as an employee, typically spending four days on the job and one day studying at a university.

 In around three to six years, you’ll: